Immunisation resources

 Please refer your state or territory health department website (links at the top of this page) for more information.

-The LAIV is available for children aged 2–17 years by private prescription.
+Where funding has not been provided, the LAIV is still available for children aged 2–17 years by private prescription.

 The National Centre for Immunisation Research and Surveillance has released influenza resources that addres the new intranasal LAIV, including: